1982 Dumfries and Galloway Regional Council election

-The third Dumfries and Galloway Regional Council election was held on 6 May 1982 around Scotland.
-Elections also took place in England.
-This election, more wards were contested, with over 75% of Dumfries and Galloway residents being able to vote.
+The third Dumfries and Galloway Regional Council election was held on 6 May 1982.

-Also, this was the first time the Liberals and the SDP contested the regional election in Dumfries and Galloway.
-The Conservatives remained the official opposition to the independents, even though they lost one of their seats.
-Labour managed to increase their seats while decreasing their vote share.
+This was the first time the Liberals and the SDP contested the regional election in Dumfries and Galloway.
+The Conservatives remained behind to the independents, even though they lost one of their seats.
+Labour managed to increase their seats while their vote share declined.
 The Scottish National Party (SNP) had a very good election, gaining 2 seats and increasing their vote share by over 11%.
 This election had the most candidates seeking election, with 72 (an increase of 18 from last election.